torvalds/linux/Documentation/filesystems/proc.rst

 Writeback
               Memory which is actively being written back to the disk AnonPages
-              Non-file backed pages mapped into userspace page tables Mapped
+              Non-file backed pages mapped into userspace page tables.
+Note that some kernel configurations might consider all pages part of a larger allocation (e.g., THP) as "mapped", as soon as a single page is mapped.
+Mapped
-              files which have been mmapped, such as libraries Shmem
+              files which have been mmapped, such as libraries.
+Note that some kernel configurations might consider all pages part of a larger allocation (e.g., THP) as "mapped", as soon as a single page is mapped.
+Shmem
               Total memory used by shared memory (shmem) and tmpfs KReclaimable